Thursday, February 26, 2015

 11 Apostles died for Jesus

 Christmas Eve, in 2008 I think it was, I sat in the small church where I was a member at the time amidst people who were my church family, along with people I had not seen in awhile as well as people who were there at the church for the first time.
 The sermon was early in the service, and Reverend Scott Anderson stood before us and spoke.
-He proposed the question: Why do I believe this Christmas story?
+He proposed some related questions: Why do I believe this Christmas story?
 Why do I believe in Jesus?
 Why do I believe what the Bible teaches?

 Pastor Scott Anderson said there are three reasons he believes the Bible is true.
 First, he believes the witnesses of the Apostles recorded in the Bible.
 Second, he believes the witnesses of Christians for the past 2000 years.
 Thirdly, he believes the witnesses of a number of Christians he knows now.
 In a soft spoken manner, he elaborated on these three clear points.
 I thought it was the best Christmas sermon I have ever heard.